weversonl/cepsearch/README.md

-# consumes-brasilapi
+# cepsearch

 ### Java to consumes REST API

 API developed for consumption of BrasilAPI.
 In it, OpenFeign was used to integrate REST Clients.
+Made for study and practice purposes!

 **Still in development**